Reinforcement Learning Policy Recommendation for Interbank Network Stability

-Making $\eta$ bank specific leads towards multi-agent reinforcement learning applications (\cite{bucsoniu2010multi}) which consider agents that compete with each other and are out-of-the scope of the present paper.}.
-The state $S_t$ includes information on both the liquidity $C_{t}$ and the interest rate $r_{t}$ distributions of the banking system.
-In particular $S_{t}=(C_{t}^{\max},C_{t}^{\min},r_{t}^{\max},C_{t}^{\text{avg}},r_{t}^{\min},r_{t}^{\text{avg}})$, where $x_{t}^{\max} = \max_{i\in\Omega} x_{t}^{i}$, $x_{t}^{\min} = \min_{i\in\Omega} x_{t}^{i}$, $x_{t}^{\text{avg}} = \sum_{i=1}^{N} x_{t}^{i}/N$, being $x$ the variable of interest.
-We believe that this setting of the state space is realistic enough to model the regulator partial information about the banking system: it would be difficult and costly to retrieve detailed and specific data on all the banks included in the system at each time step.
-It is easier indeed to gather information about the best and the worst liquidity provider in the interbank network as much as average estimates of the entire market.
+Making $\eta$ bank specific leads towards multi-agent reinforcement learning applications (\cite{bucsoniu2010multi}), which consider agents that compete with each other and are an out-of-the scope of the present paper.}.
+As shown above, the central bank's recommendation is made through the optimal interest rate corridor announcement, which conditions interest rates and the liquidity supplied by financial institutions.